Itsfitts/PaLMaiAssist/CONTRIBUTING.md

-# Contributing to AI Study Assistant
+# Contributing to PaLMai Assistant

 ### To contribute :